alvinng4/grav_sim/5_steps_to_n_body_simulation/step2.md

 !!!
 Tip "Performance in C"
-    By the way, if you are interested in the performance in C, below is a benchmark using our `grav_sim` package written in C:
+    By the way, if you are interested in the performance in C, below is a benchmark using our `grav_sim` package:
     ```
     Test 0:    Method: Pairwise
         Number of times: 10000000
         Avg time: 2.06e-07 (+- 1.30e-10) s
     ```
     This is about 58 times faster than the vectorized NumPy implementation.
-But beware that this may not be totally accurate as the run time for each run is too small.
+But beware that this may not be totally accurate as the run time for each run is too short.

 ## Full scripts
 The full scripts are available at `5_steps_to_n_body_simulation/python/`,